tanben/sample-nextjs/README.md

 ### Challenges and Solutions

-When working with client components in Next.js, it's important to understand how Next.js handles client-side prerendering and its implications on browser-specific libraries like the LaunchDarkly React web SDK.
-Next.js improves page load times by prerendering both Client and Server components on the server and sending prerendered HTML to the browser.
+If you're developing with client components in Next.js, it's crucial to have a good grasp of how the platform manages client-side prerendering and the impact it may have on browser-specific libraries such as the LaunchDarkly React web SDK.
+For more information on this topic, I suggest checking out this article titled ["Why do Client Components get SSR'd to HTML?"](https://github.com/reactwg/server-components/discussions/4).

+Next.js improves page load times by prerendering **both Client and Server components** on the server and sending prerendered HTML to the browser.
 This makes page load times faster, especially for pages with lots of content and complex JavaScript.
  During server-side prerendering, Client components do not involve hydration, which can cause runtime errors when browser-specific APIs are used such as when calling LaunchDarkly React SDK `asyncWithLDProvider`.

 To avoid this, consider implementing the following: